michellevit/GR-Demo/README.md

 ## Basic Usage<a name="basic-usage"></a>

-### Managing Database Interactions in Development<a name="managing-db-development"></a>
+### How to Interact with the Database in Development<a name="interact-db"></a>
 - **Rails Console:** Use rails console to interact directly with your application's database.
   - **View All Entries:** Execute Product.all to list all products.
   - **View First Entry:** Use Product.first to see the first product entry.
   - **Create New Entry:** To add a new product, use Product.create(name: "New Product", price: 100).
   - **Delete All Entries:** Clear the database with Product.delete_all.
-- **Seeding the Database:** After exiting the console, run rails db:seed to populate the database with predefined data.

-### Making Changes to the Database<a name="editing-db"></a>
+### How To Modify Database Schema<a name="modify-db"></a>
-  - Generate a migration: rails generate migration [description of change being implemented to db]
+  - Generate a migration
     - e.g. `rails generate migration ChangeFieldTypeInProducts`
   - Open the newly created migration file in db/migrate
   - Inside the migration file's 'def change' section, add the command needed to make the change
-    - e.g. For example: `rename_column :products, :creator_name, :user`
+    - e.g. `rename_column :products, :creator_name, :user`
   - Run the migration
     - Development: `rails db:migrate`
-    - Production (Heroku): `heroku run rake db:migrate -a gr-demo`
+    - Production: `heroku run rake db:migrate -a gr-demo`

-#### How To Reset the Database<a name="reset-db"></a>
+### How to Seed the Database<a name="seed-db"></a>
-- *This script will clear the entries from all tables (i.e. Product, User, Bundle) then reseed it with lib/seeds JSON dummy data*
+- *This command will seed the database with mock data from the JSON files in lib/seeds*
 - In the terminal, navigate to the project's root directory
+  - Run the seed command
+    - Development: `rail db:seed`
+    - Production: `heroku run rake db:seed --app gr-demo`

+### How To Reset the Database<a name="reset-db"></a>
+- *This script will clear the entries from all tables (i.e. Product, User, Bundle) then reseed the database with the mock data from the JSON files in lib/seeds*
+- In the terminal, navigate to the project's root directory
   - Run: `.\reset-db.bat`

-#### Updating the Heroku App<a name="updating-app"></a>
+### Updating the Heroku App<a name="update-app"></a>
-- *This script will rebuild the reactapp in the correct folder and push the changes to Github, and every push to main will deploy a new version of the app on Heroku.*
+- *This script will rebuild the reactapp in the correct folder and push the changes to GitHub, and every push to main will deploy a new version of the app on Heroku.*
   - Navigate into the Gumroad-Demo directory in the powershell terminal
   - Make sure you are logged into heroku from terminal (run: `heroku login`)
   - Run: `.\update-app.bat "Your commit message here`